+To estimate the number of hours a project will require, break it down into smaller milestones.
 Then, estimate how much time you’ll need for each separate task.

 So now our equation will look like this:

-👉 Total time for all tasks = Total project time estimate.
+👉 Total time for all tasks = total project time estimate.

 👉 Total Time Estimate (x) Hourly Rate = Quote.

 When it comes to time tracking, the best and most useful time trackers I’ve found is Toggl.

-You can also create reports, add project tags, access a personal dashboard that gives you a quick glance on the hours you worked during the week….
+You can also create reports.
+Add project tags.
+Access a personal dashboard that gives you a quick glance at the hours you worked during the week.

 - Answering emails